RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 format: A name with no spaces or periods (for example, `REDHAWK_DEV`).
 description: Domain name to associate with this Waveform.

-parameter: `WAVEFORM_INSTANCE_ID`
+parameter: `WAVEFORM`
-required: Yes, unless WAVEFORM_URI is specified
+required: Yes
 default value: None
-format: Valid directory Waveform name under `$SDRROOT/dom/waveforms`.
+format: Valid directory under `$SDRROOT/dom/waveforms`.
-description: Directory name of the Waveform to launch.
-This value may be namespaced (For example, `rh.MyWaveform`)
+description: Name of the Waveform to launch (for example, `rh.MyWaveform`)

-parameter: `WAVEFORM_URI`
-required: Yes, unless WAVEFORM_INSTANCE_ID is specified
-default: `$SDRROOT/dom/waveforms/<waveform_name>/<waveform_name>.sad.xml`
-format: Fully qualified path
-description: Fully qualified path to a SAD file.
-(For example,
-`$SDRROOT/dom/waveforms/Controller/Controller.sad.xml`)

-parameter: `WAVEFORM_NAME`
+parameter: `INSTANCE_NAME`
 required: No
-format: A name with no spaces or periods (For example, `REDHAWK_DEV`)
+format: A name with no spaces or periods (for example, `REDHAWK_DEV`)
-description: Waveform ID to pass when launching the Waveform in a Domain.
+description: Used to rename the Waveform when launching in a Domain.

 parameter: `SDRROOT`
 required: No